jaimiles23/chess-puzzlerush-leaderboard/README.md

    - Puzzles get harder the more you solve,
    - Three strikes and you're out!

 The Global Hourly Leaderboard tracks the top Puzzle Rush scores in the last 60 minutes.
-The top ranking varies tremendously over time; ranging from an all-time high of [91](https://www.chess.com/member/spicycaterpillar) to scores as low as 35.
-The variation is likely because player activity differences due to timezones.
+The top ranking varies tremendously over time; ranging from an all-time high of [91](https://www.chess.com/member/spicycaterpillar) to more attainable scores like 35.
+The variation is likely because of time zones influencing differences in player activity.

 My interest in this data pipeline emerged when I accidentally placed 5th on the Puzzle Rush Global Leaderboard.